Skip to main content

 Hardware Selection

+The minimum hardware requirements above are a bare minimum.
 Any node that uses just the minimum will find that rewards are minimal.
-Using minimums may be useful for setting up a local testnet for application and/or protocol development, testing, for experimentation purposes, or just for fun.
+Minimums may be useful for setting up a local testnet for development, testing, experimentation, or just for fun.

 Renting vs Owning